scottraio/plum/README.md

 ```

 ### Plum Skills

-A Plum Skill represents any action or task not found in the vector store.
-This could be a google search,
+Plum Skills are the opposite of a model.
+They perform an action in real time.
-REST API call, executing a script, or sending an email.
+This can be performing a google search, executing a script, or calling a REST API endpoint.

 ```go
 Skill{